verana-labs/decentralized-trust-spec/spec.md

   jsonSchemaCredential: https://ecs-trust-registry/dts-credential-schema-credential.json
 }

-cs <-- tr : create a CredentialSchema (in PTR) jsc <-- cs : trust registry did issue a JsonSchemaCredential based on json_schema located in CredentialSchema in the PTR dtscred <-- jsc: DTS owner issue its DT credential based on JsonSchemaCredential issued by trust registry did
+cs <-- tr : create a CredentialSchema (in DTR) jsc <-- cs : trust registry did issue a JsonSchemaCredential based on json_schema located in CredentialSchema in the DTR dtscred <-- jsc: DTS owner issue its DT credential based on JsonSchemaCredential issued by trust registry did

 @enduml